Amritasingh16/myProject1/README.md

 - To test these apis create a new collection in Postman named Project 1 Blogging
 - Each api should have a new request in this collection
 - Each request in the collection should be rightly named.
 Eg Create author, Create blog, Get blogs etc
-- Each member of each team should have their tests in running state
+- Each member of each team should have their tests in running state.

 Refer below sample